Superconducting Diode Effect in Weak Localization Regime: Model

-\textit{Model:} We consider a dirty 2D superconductor aligned in the $xy$-plane with the Rashba SOC and a Zeeman field in the $x$-direction.
-In the Keldysh functional formalism, the partition function is given as $Z=\int D[Q,\Delta] \exp\lr{iS[Q,\Delta]}$ with~\cite{Virtanen}
+We consider a dirty 2D superconductor aligned in the $xy$-plane with the Rashba SOC and a Zeeman field $h$ in the $x$-direction.
+It was shown in \cite{Virtanen} that in the Keldysh functional formalism, the partition function of the system without e-e interactions is given as $Z=\int D[Q,\bm{\Delta}] \exp\,(i\tilde{S}[Q,\bm{\Delta}])$, where